pkscout/exautomation/README.md

 * `chilkat_license = '<string>'`
 The sftp and ftps connection modules (more on modules in the **MODULES** section below) require a separately purchased and licensed module to work (see **PREREQUISITES** above).
 Once you purchase the license you need to add the license key to the settings file.
 If you don't enter a key, the script will activate a free 30 day trial the first time you run it.

-* `gmtoffet = '<string>'`
-Set to your local offset in format -xxxx (i.e. -1000 or +0600).
-Right now the SAT module is the only thing that uses this.
-If you don't set this all times for the SAT module will be in Greenwich Mean Time.

 * `download_max = <integer>`
 By default all downloaded and converted files are saved.
 To cap the size of the download directory, add this to set a max size for the download directory (in megabytes).